 What your animation budget actually pays for

 Animation costs reflect more than the finished video.
-A professional process typically includes:
+A professional process usually includes planning, scripting, visual development, production, sound, review, and final delivery.

-- Script development focused on clarity and accuracy
+- Script development focused on accuracy and easy understanding

 - Style frames to lock in the visual approach